Cardinals vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has 27 hits with four doubles, four home runs, five walks and seven RBI.
-He's also stolen six bases.
+- Estrada has five doubles, four home runs, five walks and seven RBI (30 total hits).
+He's also stolen seven bases.

 Estrada Recent Games